Heather McPherson (politician): Political career

 McPherson became the New Democratic Party's candidate for Edmonton Strathcona after incumbent Linda Duncan announced her intentions to retire.
-During the 2019 election, she was endorsed by Green Party of Canada candidate Michael Kalmanovitch, in an attempt to prevent vote splitting.
+During the 2019 election, McPherson was endorsed by Green Party of Canada candidate Michael Kalmanovitch, in an attempt to prevent vote splitting.
 In the 43rd Canadian Parliament, which lasted from 2019 until the 2021 Canadian federal election was called, she was the only non-Conservative MP from Alberta.
-Alongside former Alberta Premier Rachel Notley, McPherson supported the project to expand the Trans Mountain pipeline, despite the project being opposed by New Democratic Party leadership.
+Alongside former Alberta premier Rachel Notley, McPherson supported the project to expand the Trans Mountain pipeline, despite the project being opposed by New Democratic Party leadership.
 McPherson has also advocated to limit coal mining in the Rocky Mountains and increase environmental oversight over mining.

 She was re-elected in 2021, and was appointed the NDP critic for Foreign Affairs in the 44th Canadian Parliament.
 McPherson is known for pressing the Liberals to recognize Palestinian statehood, stating they lacked the "moral courage and political will" to advance a two-state solution between Palestine and Israel.
 McPherson was part of a group of Canadian Members of Parliament who travelled to the West Bank and Jordan as part of a fact-finding tour that involved meetings with Palestinian refugees, diplomatic officials, United Nations aid workers, and Israeli peace activists.
 In 2022, McPherson, along with Jagmeet Singh, Charlie Angus and Anne McGrath formed a New Democratic Party delegation which visited Germany, meeting with Chancellor Olaf Scholz and other leading members of the Social Democratic Party of Germany.
 In April 2022, McPherson proposed that the Canadian government recognize a genocide of Ukrainians by the Russian Armed Forces during the Russo-Ukrainian War.
 The proposal was passed unanimously in the House of Commons.
+In May 2026, Politis reported that a confidential ethics complaint filed by lawyers for energy investor Igor Makarov alleged that McPherson had made defamatory parliamentary claims about Makarov’s sanctions status and the use of funds connected to him; the article noted that the complaint formed part of broader scrutiny of Canada’s sanctions regime following Russia’s invasion of Ukraine.
 As foreign affairs critic, she has also supported international nuclear disarmament.

 In the 2025 federal election, McPherson retained her seat in the Edmonton Strathcona riding.
 However, she was one of only a few NDP members to return to Parliament, as the party lost the majority of its seats in the House of Commons, along with official party status.
 This led to party leader Jagmeet Singh resigning from his role.
 Despite the defeat, McPherson said that she will now focus on the Liberals living up to "the promises they made to Canadians," ensuring her party "will do that."